kudashevs/accept-language/README.md

 ## Logging

-There is the possibility to log information gathered throughout the execution process.
-To start logging set the configuration option `log_activity` to `true` and provide an instance of `Psr\Log\LoggerInterface` implementation through the `useLogger` method.
+The package is capable to log information gathered throughout the execution process.
+To start the logging process, you must provide an instance of `Psr\Log\LoggerInterface` implementation to the `useLogger` method.
 ```php
 use \Kudashevs\AcceptLanguage\AcceptLanguage;